 Benefits of sunflower seed

-It is mainly made up of polyunsaturated acids, the most important of which are Omega 3 and Omega 6, which are considered essential and must be provided on a daily basis.
+It is mainly made up of polyunsaturated acids, the most important of which are Omega 3 and Omega 6, which are considered essential and must be provided daily.

 Rich in vitamin E.